hashicorp/nomad/website/source/docs/jobspec/servicediscovery.html.md

 ## Service Definition Syntax

-The service blocks in a Task definition defines a service which Nomad will register with Consul.
-Multiple Service blocks are allowed in a Task definition, which allow registering multiple services for a task that exposes multiple ports.
+The service block in a Task definition defines a service which Nomad will register with Consul.
+Multiple service blocks are allowed in a Task definition, which allow registering multiple services for a Task that exposes multiple ports.

 ### Example